hakyimlab/MetaXcan/README.md

 M03_betas.py
 M04_zscores.py
 ```
-, although a typical user will use ony the last two of them.
+, although a typical user will use only the last two of them.

 The rest of the scripts in **software** folder are python packaging support scripts,
 and convenience wrappers such as the GUI.